harshkhetan/Certificate-Management/README.md

 * Expand it to multiple issuers.
 All the issuers/ recipients register themselves to the system.
 * The profile details of the users are stored on IPFS, identified by some unique hash, which is stored in the blockchain.
-* Recipient have their own unique address; Issuer can also access recipient’s details from its address and issue certificate NFT tokens to the recipient.
-Whenever any recipient of the certificate must prove its certifications, he can simply send its address.
 * A feature of revoking a certificate can be added which can also be used for time-valid certificates.
 * A system of privilege-based access to certificate can be implemented, where only the allowed users can access the certificates.
 * Migrate FE to React with Material UI theme